hyperledger-archives/fabric-chaintool-original/README.md

 Consider that some chaincode applications may employ confidentiality to hide their source, while others may wish to employ alternative programming languages.
 This aside, chaincode deployment lifecycles may be long enough to require us to be aware of managing potential API incompatibilities between the chaincode and its clients.
 It starts to become clear that there are some advantages to allowing chaincode to express its API interfaces in a way that is independent from the underlying implementation/language and in a manner that supports some form of schema management.

-HLCC helps in this regard by allowing applications to declare/consume one or more language neutral interface-definitions and package it with the project.
+CHAINTOOL helps in this regard by allowing applications to declare/consume one or more language neutral interface-definitions and package it with the project.
 It helps the developer by generating shim/stub code in their chosen programming language that helps them implement and/or consume the interfaces declared.
 This means that external parties may introspect a given instance for its interface(s) in a language neutral manner without requiring access to and/or an ability to decipher the underlying code.
 It also means that we can use [protobufs](https://developers.google.com/protocol-buffers/) to help with various API features such as managing forwards/backwards compatibility, endian neutrality, basic type validation, etc in a largely transparent manner.

-HLCC provides some other benefits too, such as consistent language-neutral packaging and chaincode hashing, which help to simplify both the hyperledger fabric implementation and developer burden.
+CHAINTOOL provides some other benefits too, such as consistent language-neutral packaging and chaincode hashing, which help to simplify both the hyperledger fabric implementation and developer burden.

 ## Getting Started